Sv443/BetterYTM-Plugin-Template/README.md

 It is also set up to be easily hosted on a local server for testing and to be built for production with a single command.
 If you use a UserScript manager extension such as [Violentmonkey](https://violentmonkey.github.io/), you can easily test the plugin by opening the local server URL in your browser.
-The extension will keep updating the userscript automatically when any changes are made.
+The extension will keep updating the userscript automatically when any changes are made, as long as you clicked the "track external edits" button.
-Configure this behavior in the `nodemonConfig` object in `package.json`.
+Configure this behavior in the `nodemonConfig` object in `package.json` and `src/tools/serve.ts`.

 The library [UserUtils](https://github.com/Sv443-Network/UserUtils) is also included to provide a plethora of useful functions and classes for UserScripts.
 I highly recommend checking it out!
 It is included on the BYTM API via `unsafeWindow.BYTM.UserUtils`.